srl-labs/nornir-srl/README.md

 ## Prerequisites

 - Containerlab binary installed
-- `nornir-srl` installed as described above
+- `nornir-srl` installed as described above: `pip install -U nornir-srl` in a Python virtual-env. `nornir_config.yaml` and inventory files are not required for this demo.
 - sufficient resources to run 6 SRLinux containers
-- big screen estate to show the output (or small font size)
+- big screen estate to show the output (or small font size) ;-)

 ## Run the demo